Hyle-org/devhub-hyle/docs/index.md

 # Welcome to the Hylé developer docs

 **This developer portal and the project itself are still in early development.
-[Reach out to us on Telegram](https://t.me/hyle_org) if you need anything that isn't here.**
+[Reach out to us on Telegram](https://t.me/hyle_org) if you need anything that isn't here or find outdated information.**

 [Hylé](https://hyle.eu/)  is a lean blockchain that helps you build provable applications that are minimally, yet sufficiently, onchain.